How to Identify and Measure V Belts

-Refer to these handy tips the next time you try to measure your power transmission V belts without a measuring machine.
+Refer to these handy tips the next time you need to measure your classical, cogged and narrow-section V belts (with or without a measuring device).

 guide to measure a v belt